Since I’ve been your Senate Public Safety chairman,

 10 school shootings in Georgia in 2024 (so far).

-It’s not just our schools.
+It’s not just violence in our schools.

 9 school shootings in Georgia in 2023.